 In fourth grade, we want our students to feel both competent and confident in their math skills.
-We encourage this by providing opportunities for hands-on learning, identifying useful patterns, having our students make observations and engage in substantive conversations, and analyzing multiple pathways to solutions.
-We use the TERC Investigations program for the sequence of topics, and supplement it with engaging lessons and challenges.
-The topics we study, but are not limited to, are: whole number operations, measurement and data, geometry, fractions and decimals, patterns, and algebraic thinking.
+We encourage this by providing opportunities for hands-on learning, identifying patterns, having our students make observations and engage in substantive conversations, and analyzing multiple pathways to solutions.
+We use the Investigations program as our foundation, and supplement it with engaging lessons and challenges.